Modular Theory and the Bell-CHSH inequality in relativistic scalar Quantum Field Theory: Applications to the Bell-CHSH inequality

 Making use of the Baker-Campbell-Hausdorff formula, one checks that

 as well as

 Thus

-As observed in \cite{Guimaraes:2024alk}, the reality properties of the correlation functions of the Weyl operators, as expressed by Eq.\eqref{ww3}, enable us to directly employing the Weyl operators for a test of the Bell-CHSH inequality.
+As observed in \cite{Guimaraes:2024alk}, the reality properties of the correlation functions of the Weyl operators, as expressed by Eq.\eqref{ww3}, \colAFV{enable us to employ} the Weyl operators directly for a test of the Bell-CHSH inequality.
 Setting

 for the Bell-CHSH correlation function $\langle 0| {\cal C}|0\rangle $ one gets

 The choice of $\psi, \psi' \in K(W_R)$ proceeds now as outlined previously.
 We shall use vectors with a minimal number of free parameters: $(\eta, \eta')$